-Professor Sun is the author of Succeeding King Lear: Literature, Exposure, and the Possibility of Politics (Fordham UP, 2010).
-Her new book, On the Horizon of World Literature: Forms of Modernity in Romantic England and Republican China is forthcoming in spring/summer 2021 in the “Lit Z” Series at Fordham University Press.
+Professor Sun is the author of On the Horizon of World Literature: Forms of Modernity in Romantic England and Republican China (Fordham UP, 2021) and Succeeding King Lear: Literature, Exposure, and the Possibility of Politics (Fordham UP, 2010).
 She is co-editor, with Eyal Peretz and Ulrich Baer, of The Claims of Literature: A Shoshana Felman Reader (Fordham UP, 2007) and, with Emily Rohrbach, of “Reading Keats, Thinking Politics,” a special issue of Studies in Romanticism (2011).
 She has published articles, translations, and reviews in Studies in Romanticism, the European Romantic Review, the Yearbook of Comparative Literature, and the Journal of the History of Ideas in East Asia, among other journals.

 - B.A., Amherst College, English and German, 1993